drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *as humans*, *we as humans*, *as people*
 These phrases usually come across as wooly, abstract clutter.
 Rework for clarity or simply cut.
 Consider why *as humans* is in the sentence in the first place.
 Try substituting it with other terms: *we as basketballs, we as fish* to see the oddness of this phrase.
 #### *as per*
-This phrase is rank jargon and adds nothing of value.
+This phrase is mere jargon and should be reworked.
 [Prof. Paul Brians has some good advice](https://brians.wsu.edu/2016/05/17/as-per/) for fixing it.
 Figure out what you are trying to express (it will have something to do with specifications, orders, some stipulated content, directions, etc.) and replace *as per* with a more direct construction. *Per* by itself in this context is just as weak, too.
 #### *as such*
 Bryan Garner: "Take care when using this phrase.
 Good usage requires employing *as such* only if you can replace it with “as [some noun just mentioned].”
 Never use *as such* to express causation (instead, use *thus,* *therefore,* or *so*).
 [Read more from Garner on this phrase](http://www.lawprose.org/lawprose-lesson-179-as-such/)
 #### *at this time* or *at this point in time*
-These phrases say nothing more than *now,* so you should probably just use *now.*
+These phrases say nothing more than *now,* so consider just using *now.*